filialpails/Apophenia/README.md

 Apophenia
 =========

-Draws random tarot cards from user-defined decks.
+Draw and arrange random tarot cards from user-defined decks.